rsmp-nordic/rsmp_validator/docs/tests/Specifications/Site/Traffic_20Light_20Controller/Operational.md

 ## Operational startup status is read with S0005

-Verify status S0005 traffic controller starting by intersection
+Verify status S0005 traffic controller starting by intersection statusByIntersection requires core >= 3.2, since it uses the array data type.

 1. Given the site is connected
 2. Request status